bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_psd.md

 This section will describe the main methods used to calculate the energy and power spectrum of a discrete-time signal.
 Initially, we will assume that the signal is infinitely long, has zero-mean and is stationary.
 However, since this is usually not the case, we will later analyze the consequences of these non-ideal conditions.

+{{% alert note %}}
+**Reading&Watching guide**

+The reader provides all the necessary information.
+The video "Energy and power spectral distribution" gives additional guidance on some derivations and provides a couple of examples of energy and power signals.
+The content in the video and the reader partially overlaps.
+{{% /alert %}}

 <br></br>

 ### Screencast video [⯈]